chlete/tocos-test/README.md

 # How to run it
 Assumptions: localstack is running.

-First, run the terraform script
+First, run the terraform script:

 `cd terraform && tflocal init && tflocal plan && tflocal apply`